Antena/absolut-loader/README.md

 and check if that file actually exists in that directory.
 If so, it continues to prepend the js source with require just as baggage-loader does.

+### Note
+This loader does not currently support varible assignation or source maps, as `baggage-loader` does.

 ### Full example

 Given the same file structure as the example above, you add a pre-loader that targets all js files within components directory, but without passing any query params to `absolut`: